Sparkier/Hierarchical-Image-Explorer/README.md

 <img src="docs/img/filtering.png" width="200">

 #### Minimap
 In the bottom right of the view is a minimap.
-The minimap always displays the clusters of the unfiltered dataset.
+The minimap always displays the groups of the unfiltered dataset.

-#### Graphs and cluster info
+#### Graphs and group info

-Once one or multiple clusters are selected, the left sidebar opens, and the user is provided with additional information on the selected clusters:
+Once one or multiple groups are selected, the left sidebar opens, and the user is provided with additional information on the selected groups:

 - the representative image of the selections
-- the number of images in each cluster as a pie chart
+- the number of images in each group as a bar chart

 Furthermore, if the dataset provides adequate columns such as labels, outlier score or probability, the user can select the columns in the dropdown menu to be displayed in a graph.
 Subsequently, discrete values are displayed as a mirrored bar chart (if two selections are chosen) or as a pie chart (if only one selection is chosen).
 Continuous values are displayed as a box plot or histogram.